DLR-RM/BlenderProc/examples/amass_human_poses/README.md

 ```

 ## Steps
-* AMASSLoader first check the taxonomy.json file for the currently supported datasets
+* AMASSLoader first checks the taxonomy.json file for the currently supported datasets
-* loads the body parameters for the selected pose from dataset
+* Loads the body parameters for the selected pose from dataset
 * Loads the parametric body model from the downloader body models
-* feed the the pose paramters inside the parametric model and generate a mesh equivalent to the selected pose
+* Feed the the pose parameters inside the parametric model and generate a mesh equivalent to the selected pose
-* Adds cameras to the scene: `camera.Front3DCameraSampler`
+* Adds cameras to the scene: `camera.CameraSampler`
-* Renders rgb, normals: `renderer.RgbRenderer` module.
+* Renders rgb, normals and distance: `renderer.RgbRenderer` module.
 * Writes the output to .hdf5 containers: `writer.Hdf5Writer` module.